A-DILEEP/DiscordBot/privacy-policy.md

 Last Updated: [16-11-2024]

 ### 1. Introduction
-This Privacy Policy explains how [Your Bot's Name] ("we", "us", or "our") handles your data while using our services on Discord.
-By inviting or using [Your Bot's Name], you agree to the terms of this policy.
+This Privacy Policy explains how Naruto ("we", "us", or "our") handles your data while using our services on Discord.
+By inviting or using Naruto, you agree to the terms of this policy.

 ### 2. Data Collection
 The bot "Naruto" only collects minimal data to provide its core functionalities.
 The types of data collected include: